jaredtwhite/jaredtwhite.github.io/index.md

 ## Jared T White
-My name is Jared White, and I am a researcher in pure mathematics, as well as a university maths teacher and private maths tutor.
+My name is Jared White, and I am a researcher in pure mathematics, as well as a university maths lecturer and private maths tutor.

 ## Research Interests
 ### Key words